Martazza/Huawei-Bootloader-Unlocker/README.md

 6. Wait

 ## FAQ & Troubleshooting
-**The app on Windows doesn't detect my device.
-What could be the issue?**
+### The app on Windows doesn't detect my device.
+What could be the issue?
 Windows most likely doesn't recognise your device in ADB mode.
 Install the universal ADB drivers from [here](http://dl.adbdriver.com/upload/adbdriver.zip) then reboot your PC and try again.

+### I receive `FAILED (remote: 'invalid command')`
+Don't worry, wait until the brute force process is completed.

 # License
 ```